gordielachance/archive-remote-images/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Archive Remote Images allows you to scans a post to fetch remote images; then it updates its content automatically.
+Archive Remote Images allows you to scans a post to fetch remote images; then updates its content automatically.

 == Description ==

-Archive Remote Images allows you to scans a post to fetch remote images; then it updates its content automatically.
+Archive Remote Images allows you to scans a post to fetch remote images; then updates its content automatically.

 A new metabox will appear when editing a post.
 If "Archive Remote Images" is checked, the plugin will grab all remote images and update the content when saving that post.